TofuBytes-Studies-Group/OLA2-SofQuality/ReadMe.md

 - Refined Task Service source code.
 - Unit tests with mocks.
 - PMD (or FxCop) report.
+  - We used the built-in functionality of Qodana in Rider
 - JaCoCo (or Coverlet) code coverage report.
+  - We used the built-in code coverage tool in JetBrains Rider.
 - Peer review feedback and any code changes.
 - Software review reflection.
 - Optional: SonarQube report.